 There’s an amazing resort scene catering to families.
 Free kids’ clubs are available for guests of most major hotels, with many also offering family rooms with children’s discounts.
 The growing alternative of serviced holiday villas is also great for families, as these spacious multi-roomed homes away from home are an ideal option for multi-generational holidays.

-Michelle is a family holiday specialist.
+About Michelle Desmarchellier Michelle is a family holiday specialist.
 She has travelled extensively through South East Asia, the Pacific Islands, Australia and Europe and have left parts of my soul in every African country from Ghana to South Africa.

 Highway 1 down the Californian coast from San Francisco to Los Angeles has so much to offer families.
 In San Fran kids love Alcatraz, the seals (Pier 39), the trams and biking.
 Head down to Monterey for whale watching and wander around cannery row.
 Next stop San Simoen to see the elephant seals and spend the night in sleepy Cambria with its quaint B&B’s and the best clam chowder.
 Drop into glamorous Santa Barbara or Santa Monica to enjoy the beach.
 All this fun even before you get to LA to enjoy the many amusement parks.

-Sam always been passionate about travel and exploring incredible places.
+About Sam Watts Sam always been passionate about travel and exploring incredible places.
 She has travelled extensively knows what it takes to create a memorable family holiday.